-This chewy s'mores cookie recipe takes all three classic s'mores ingredients you love (even those toasted marshmallows!), and packs them all into one easy to make cookie for the a perfect s'mores bite - no campfire required!
+This chocolate chip marshmallow cookies recipe takes all three classic s'mores ingredients you love (even those toasted marshmallows!), and packs them all into one easy to make chocolate chip cookie for the perfect s'mores bite - no campfire required!

 The Classic S'mores Trio